v-x-z/autoreply/README.md

 make a .py file in your code editor

-make a new enviroment and go to your terminal and past in the installation:
+make a new enviroment and go to your terminal and paste in the installation:

 pip install discord.py==1.7.3